ryan-roemer/loose-bits/_posts/2012-08-01-nodejs-read-write-streams.md

 terse, and more importantly, we don't have to do any data buffering or storage, instead relying on the implemented streams to do it themselves.

+## The Stream Interfaces

 - Reqs for read
 - Reqs for write

+## A Custom Stream Example

+- Upper Stream.
+- Conclusion and parting thoughts.

 [streams]: http://nodejs.org/api/stream.html
 [nodejs]: http://nodejs.org